urbit/docs/docs/using/messaging.md

 ---
-navhome: '/docs'
+navhome: /docs
-next: True
+next: true
-sort: 4
+sort: 5
-title: Messaging (:talk)
+title: Messaging (Talk)
 ---

-# Messaging (`:talk`)
+# Messaging (Talk)

 <div class="row">

 <div class="col-md-8">

-`:talk` is the Urbit messaging and notifications protocol.
-Today we use `:talk` just to chat and coordinate, but it's really a general purpose piece of infrastructure.
+Talk is the Urbit messaging and notifications protocol.
+Today we use Talk just to chat and coordinate, but it's really a general purpose piece of infrastructure.

 For the time being come join us in `/urbit-meta` by using the
 <a href="#-quickstart">quickstart</a> below.

-Today `:talk` is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
-There’s no central `:talk` server.
+Today Talk is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
+There’s no central Talk server.
 Any Urbit can host one.

-`:talk` is a general purpose tool for both aggregating and publishing streams of messages.
-Applications can use `:talk` as their transport protcol, API connectors can push disparate data sources into `:talk`, and so on.
+Talk is a general purpose tool for both aggregating and publishing streams of messages.
+Applications can use Talk as their transport protcol, API connectors can push disparate data sources into Talk, and so on.
 There are lots of things a distributed message protocol can be used for that we haven't even thought of.